api-platform/docs/deployment/kubernetes.md

 Finally, build the `pwa` (client and admin) JavaScript apps and [deploy them on a static website hosting service](https://create-react-app.dev/docs/deployment/).

-## Initializing the Database
+## Access the container

-Before running your application for the first time, be sure to create the database schema:
+You can access the php container of the pod with the following command.
+In this example the symfony console is called.

     CADDY_PHP_POD=$(kubectl --namespace=default get pods -l app.kubernetes.io/name=api-platform -o jsonpath="{.items[0].metadata.name}")
-    kubectl --namespace=default exec -it $CADDY_PHP_POD -c api-platform-php -- bin/console doctrine:schema:create
+    kubectl --namespace=default exec -it $CADDY_PHP_POD -c api-platform-php -- bin/console

 ## Caution for system architecture

-If the pods do not run and you get the following error from google kubernetes engine logs, there is probably a problem with the system architecture.
+If the pods do not run, and you get the following error from google kubernetes engine logs, there is probably a problem with the system architecture.
 `standard_init_linux.go:211: exec user process caused "exec format error` Build the images with the same system architecture as the cluster runs.